openstack-archive/tripleo-docs/doc/source/environments/baremetal.rst

 instackenv.json
 ^^^^^^^^^^^^^^^

-Create a JSON file describing your baremetal nodes, call it ``instackenv.json`` and place in your home directory.
+Create a JSON file describing your Overcloud baremetal nodes, call it ``instackenv.json`` and place in your home directory.
 The file should contain a JSON object with the only field ``nodes`` containing list of node descriptions.